sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 `kHasBeenPoppedKey` tag here is set by [UINavigationController, code here](https://github.com/Tencent/MLeaksFinder/blob/master/MLeaksFinder/UINavigationController%2BMemoryLeak.m#L56).

 ![image-20210319225704137](image-20210319225704137.png)
 As this pic demonstrates, if the view controller was released, the reference the block captured 2 seconds ago is `nil`.
 If this view controller isn't released, `strongSelf` here would be a valid base address to it.
-Then `MLeakFinder` will show an alter to warning users.
+Then `MLeakFinder` will show an alter to warn users.

 We have talked about view controller, how about views?
 Well, in `willDealloc` method in `UIViewController`, MLeaksFinder will run self.view's `willDealloc`; then check `subviews` Array.
 Basically, the view tree in this view controller will be traversed through and checked.